nils-n/throwing-sticks/README.md

 - The sum of Impact/Feasibility is balanced after discarding the entry "Do large-scale simulation (> 10e6 sticks)".
 -  This had to be discarded because it is currently not feasible without using dedicated simulation software (i.e. [Processing](https://processing.org/)) or running the simulation on a backend server - which is beyond the scope of this project.
 - I figured that for educational purposes, an animation of ~1000 sticks the simulation can be handled by most browsers using d3.js and would still lead to a sufficient approximation of &pi; .
+- It was conciously chosen to develop the Javascript using a `test-driven development` (TDD) approach.
+While it is not strictly necessary to do this, in my opinion this approach enforces clean coding, small functions, and less likelihood for errors - which greatly enhances readibility and maintainability of the code.
+It came with a small risk since i just started programming with Javascript, but in retrospective it turned out extremly valuable.
+- During the implementation, I have come to realize that implementing a `test-driven` approach for front-end display of the simulation is better suited within a framework such as `React` (history of my struggle with `d3` and `jest` see in Resolved Bugs).
+I leave this up for future extension as this would be beyond the current scope of the project.
+As consequence, unit testing of all front-end elements using `d3.js` are reduced to checking correct inputs (and not the rendering inside the DOM).

 -----